No matter your age, it’s important to take care of your body and prevent illness.

 Getting annual vaccinations is another way to stay healthy throughout the year.
 If you’re age 65 and older, talk to your doctor about getting a high-dose or adjuvant flu vaccine.

 Flu season is between October and May in the United States.
-It takes about two weeks for the vaccine to be effective, and it reduces the risk of the flu by 40 to 60 percent when the vaccine strains match the circulating strains.
+It takes about two weeks for the vaccine to be effective, and it reduces the risk of the flu by

 The flu virus changes each year, so you should get the vaccine yearly.
 You can also talk to your doctor about getting pneumococcal vaccines to protect against pneumonia and meningitis.